-This Chocolate Chia Seed Pudding is packed with nutritious ingredients and full of rich, creamy flavor.
+This Chocolate Chia Seed Pudding is full of rich, creamy flavor.
 Blended for smoothness, with chia seeds to thicken it perfectly.

-Try our vanilla version (non-blended) Chia Seed Pudding next!
+Try this vanilla version (non-blended) Chia Seed Pudding next!

 Ingredients